JEFworks-Lab/genomic-data-visualization-2022/_course/4-pca.md

 # Hands-on component 4

-Our in-class hands-on component will analyzing either the MERFISH or Visium dataset to create a data visualization.
-We will also do an in-class demonstration of the homework submission process.
+Our in-class hands-on component will involve analyzing either the MERFISH or Visium dataset using principal components analysis to create a data visualization.

 ---

 # Class Lesson Notes 4

 Notes from class will be uploaded here.

+---

+# Homework Assignment 4

+None.
+Complete Homework Assignment 3 if you have not done so yet.